lucasfeijo/hass-maestro/README.md

 5. **LIGHTS**: Applies the final computed states to the physical lights through the Home Assistant API (or simulates the changes if in simulation mode).

 This pipeline runs each time the `/run` endpoint is called, ensuring the lights always match the desired state based on current conditions.

+## Example: WLED Segment Automation

+See `Examples/wled_segment_automation.yaml` for a Home Assistant automation that keeps the WLED "Main" segment at full brightness whenever any of the TV shelf segments are switched on.